30 Aug What Is a Decibel?

 The decibel scale is logarithmic, which means it compresses a wide range of values into a manageable set of numbers.
 Without the decibel scale, we would be using a lot more numbers.
 That’s because 0 dB represents 20 micropascals (µPa) and 120 dBA represents 20,000,000 µPa.

 Each proportional change on the decibel scale has equal value.
-When sound power or sound pressure doubles, the level increases by 3 dBA, which is noticeable, but just barely.
+If a sound source is doubled, the level increases by 3 dBA, which is noticeable, but just barely.

 Common Noise Levels and Typical Reactions